stackrox/stackrox/roxctl/README.md

 Within the codebase, `roxctl` makes heavy use of [github.com/spf13/cobra](https://pkg.go.dev/github.com/spf13/cobra) as the CLI library of choice.

-Besides `github.com/spf13/cobra`, one integral part how commands are structure is the [roxctl/common/environment](https://github.com/stackrox/stackrox/tree/master/roxctl/common/environment) package.
+Besides `github.com/spf13/cobra`, one integral part how commands are structured is the [roxctl/common/environment](https://github.com/stackrox/stackrox/tree/master/roxctl/common/environment) package.
-The `Environment` interface provides abstraction for generic functionality that may be required by commands:
+The `Environment` interface provides abstractions for generic functionality that may be required by a command:
 - Printing output.
 - Creating gRPC connections / HTTP client.
 - Logging.